 Once you are able to qualify for a credit card, use it responsibly.
 Don’t use more than 25% of your available credit, and do your best to pay your bills in full.
 Most importantly, make sure you are making your payments on time!

 As long as you are patient, you will see that your credit limit on your card will rise, your credit score will become existent, and you will start to qualify for additional credit cards or obtain good interest rates on other purchases you may make.
 Being able to responsibly manage different kinds of credit (a credit card, a car payment, a loan payment) is another way to build credit and help increase your score.
 You can slowly begin to incorporate these into your credit mix as time goes on and your score rises.

-Be careful though and don’t overdo it, as you only need to have a few credit accounts to demonstrate that you are responsible.
+Be careful though and don’t overdo it, as you only need to have a few credit accounts to demonstrate that you are responsible and to build a good credit history.